Syria Child Refugees

 The scene of Africa’s longest running civil war, South Sudan’s recent humanitarian needs have escalated to alarming levels, with more than 5 million people in need of assistance throughout the region.

 No one knows when the next earthquake, flood or tsunami will strike.
 But we do know children are severely affected by natural disasters.
 They also suffer greatly during conflict, drought and disease outbreaks.
 That's why Save the Children is prepared to help protect vulnerable boys and girls during disasters and their aftermath.
-We also support children's needs throughout ongoing, complex emergencies.
+Donate today to our Children's Emergency Fund and help us support children's needs throughout ongoing, complex emergencies.

 Emergency assistance is a core part of Save the Children's work.
 Whether recovering from Hurricane Katrina, Haiti Earthquake or the Indian Ocean Tsunami, children face an insecure and uncertain future in the aftermath of a disaster.
 Since our founding, Save the Children has responded to the needs of boys and girls in crisis around the world.